 Following Job’s Example and Submitting to God’s Arrangements

-After praying, these words from God came to mind: “While undergoing trials, it’s normal for people to be weak, or have negativity within them, or to lack clarity on God’s will or their path for practice.
-But in any case, you must have faith in God’s work, and not deny God, like Job.
-Although Job was weak and cursed the day of his own birth, he did not deny that all things in human life were bestowed by Jehovah, and that Jehovah is also the One to take it all away.
+After praying, these words from God came to mind: “While undergoing trials, it is normal for people to be weak, or to have negativity within them, or to lack clarity on God’s will or their path for practice.
+But in any case, you must have faith in God’s work, and not deny God, just like Job.
+Although Job was weak and cursed the day of his own birth, he did not deny that all things in human life were bestowed by Jehovah, and that Jehovah is also the One to take them all away.
 No matter how he was tested, he maintained this belief. … When Job reached this point, God appeared to him and spoke to him.
 That is, it is only from within your faith that you will be able to see God, and when you have faith God will perfect you.
 Without faith, He cannot do this.
 God will bestow upon you whatever you hope to gain.
-If you don’t have faith, you cannot be perfected and you will be unable to see God’s actions, much less see His omnipotence.
-When you have faith and you can touch His actions in your practical experience, God will appear to you, and He will enlighten and guide you from within.
+If you do not have faith, then you cannot be perfected and you will be unable to see God’s actions, much less His omnipotence.
+When you have faith that you will see His actions in your practical experience, then God will appear to you, and He will enlighten and guide you from within.
 Without that faith, God will be unable to do that.
 If you have lost hope in God, how will you be able to experience His work?
-Therefore, only when you have faith and you do not harbor doubts toward God, only when you have true faith in Him no matter what He does will He enlighten and illuminate you in your experiences, and only then will you be able to see His actions.
-These things are all achieved through faith, and faith is only achieved through refinement—faith cannot develop in the absence of refinement” (“Those Who Are to Be Made Perfect Must Undergo Refinement”).
+Therefore, only when you have faith and you do not harbor doubts toward God, only when you have true faith in Him no matter what He does, will He enlighten and illuminate you through your experiences, and only then will you be able to see His actions.
+These things are all achieved through faith.
+Faith comes only through refinement, and in the absence of refinement, faith cannot develop” (“Those Who Are to Be Made Perfect Must Undergo Refinement”).

 I understood from God’s words that this kind of illness and pain came upon me with God’s permission.
 It was God’s trial for me; He wanted to test my faith in Him and have me grow in my life.
 Although my flesh was weak and in pain, I couldn’t be discouraged and disappointed in God, living within negativity and internal weakness.
 What I should do is seek God’s will, obey His orchestrations and arrangements, and rely on my faith to get me through this.
 That was the only way I’d be able to see God’s deeds.
 I thought of the story of Job in the Bible—when he faced the trials of his possessions being stolen, his children being wiped out, and he himself was covered with boils, he didn’t complain to God at all.
 Instead, he believed in God’s rule and knew that everything he faced was happening with God’s permission.
 He knew that he was just a created being, and whether God gave or took away, he had to maintain a heart of reverence for God and submit to God’s orchestrations and arrangements.
 He had to continue to praise the name of Jehovah even through his fleshly suffering.
 So when Job encountered his friends’ judgment and his wife’s attacks, he stayed on the path of fearing God and shunning evil; he held on to his faith in God, and ultimately was able to stand witness for God through those trials.
 This made me reflect on myself: I weakened when I became ill and suffered a bit, and even misunderstood God and complained to Him.
 I was completely lacking submission.
 Doesn’t that show that I had faith and performed my duty not to meet God’s will and be considerate of it, but for my own blessings and safety?
 When I was in good health, I gave thanks for God watching over me and protecting me, but when I became ill and my life was in danger, I complained that God wasn’t protecting me.
 That kind of faith is full of impurities—it’s a transactional faith, it’s trying to deceive and exploit God.
 I wanted to perform my duty to achieve my goal of gaining blessings.
 God detests, hates that kind of faith and it is not praised by Him.
 Compared to Job’s conscience and reason, his faith in God and his testimony, I saw how selfish and despicable I was, totally lacking a conscience and reason.
 I really wasn’t worthy of being saved by God!
 Once I understood all of that I became willing to shift my faulty perspective of believing in God to gain blessings and safety and to emulate Job.
 Whether I recovered from my illness or not, no matter how much longer I had to live, all I wanted was to submit to God’s rule and stand witness for Him.